 If you want to send reminders prior to the due date and on the due date itself, keep in mind that you may want to use different text for these notifications.
 For example, when sending reminders before the due date, you probably want to include text such as: "This is a reminder that your task for Step 'Import Data' is due in 3 days."
 If you use the same text on the due date, it will resolve as "due in 0 days"-which is technically true, but not as clear as saying "this task is due today."
-You might also want to use stronger wording in the notification on the due date itself.
-To do this, you can create two Due Date Reminder notifications, one to be sent before the due date, and one to be sent only on the due date.
+You might also want to use stronger wording in the notification on the due date, and one to be sent only on the due date.
 Each notification would have different text, and use a different reminder schedule.